doaleix/apx-manual/docs/20-Customer-Assignment-Model/03-uprns.md

 ![](/img/Customer-Assignment-Model/CAM-uprn04.png)

-The screen will instantly switch to map selection view to select a UPRN.
+The screen will instantly switch to map selection mode to select a UPRN.

 ![](/img/Customer-Assignment-Model/CAM-uprn05.png)